Chapter 14: Q27P (page 643)

 All the tools & learning materials you need for study success - in one app.

-Get started for freeHow could you distinguish the 1 H NMR spectra of the following compounds?
+Get started for freeHow many signals would you expect to see in the NMR spectrum of each of the following compounds ?

 Label each set of chemically equivalent protons, using ‘a’ for the set that will be at the lowest frequency in the NMR spectrum, ‘b’ for the next lowest, and so on.
 Indicate the multiplicity of each signal.